younata/personal_knowledge/src/flying/electric_plane/README.md

 - [Farfle’s Electric Ultralight](https://endless-sphere.com/forums/viewtopic.php?f=38&p=1298367)

 [^battery heating]: This plane is going to be based in LA.
 The batteries won’t overheat from use (air-cooled), though they do need some cooling to protect them while the plane sits outside in summer.
 Heating won’t be required (see: the model 3 lacks a battery heater), but even if it does, then I can utilize the same environmental cooling system to heat as well as cool.
+[^feasible for use in EVs]: There exist batteries that are kinda-available with much higher energy-densities than the M50 (lithium sulfur), but they're not feasible for use in EVs.
+I'm ok paying a bunch for batteries, but they need to be usable for multiple years.
+The other chemistries don't hold their capacities after many charge cycles.